-- March 702 (Dieter Basche): BMW entered their own Len Terry-designed 269 and 270 cars in 1970 but also bought a March for comparison purposes.
-It appeared only once all season, when chassis engineer Dieter Basche tried it in practice at Paul Ricard in July.
-According to a later history on race-cars.com, this car was then acquired by Mr Moorkens, the Belgian BMW importer, and was used in hillclimbs using a BMW 2002 engine.
-The car then went missing until it was located by Philippe Demeyer in 1998 and sold via race-cars.com.
-The car did not have a chassis plate but had 702-04 stamped on the frame near the dash.
-As the numbers 1 to 3 and 5 were observed in F2 in 1970, it makes sense that this car would be chassis 702-4.
+- March 702 (Dieter Basche): New to BMW for comparison with their own Len Terry-designed 269 and 270 F2 cars in 1970.
+The March appeared only once all season, when chassis engineer Dieter Basche tried it in practice at Paul Ricard in July.
+The car was acquired by Mr Moorkens, the Belgian BMW importer, for his son Dominique Moorkens (Antwerp, Belgium) to use in hillclimbs in 1971 using a BMW 2002 engine.
+The car was raced for a few years in Castrol livery and then went missing until about 1988 when it was acquired by a Belgian second hand car dealer, He dismantled the car to store it, but it was complete, bar an engine and gearbox, and still had its Castrol-liveried bodywork.
+The car did not have a chassis plate but had "702-04" stamped on the frame near the dash.
+It was advertised on race-cars.com in 1998 and sold.
+Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.